bruceeolson/Markdown-Framework/documentation/addLibrary.md

 # Adding Libraries {.mds}

+Adding libraries to your MDS server is simply a matter of assigning a permalink to the url for a book-set folder located somewhere on the internet.
+The information captured by the **Add Library** form is stored in **/mds/config.xml**.

 Let's assume that the url to your MDS client folder is at mysite.com/mds.
 Go to mysite.com/mds and click on the **Add Library** link and fill out the form.
-We can start by adding a library that points to the MDS Framework documentation folder.
+We can start by adding a library that points to your MDS Framework documentation folder.

 	Alias = "markdown"
 	Description = "Markdown Server Docs"